 Overall the MSCI rose by 3.3% when expressed in A\$ for the quarter and 12.6% for the year.
-Several factors have dampened our performance.
-By having over 25% of the portfolio in Japan, which has been the only market to be almost flat for the year, we have denied you some excellent opportunities.
-Worse still within Japan, the banks have lagged further and undid the strong work put in by the likes of Canon, Nintendo and Toyota Industries.
+Two factors adversely affected Platinum's performance.
+We had over 25% of the portfolio in Japan, which has been the only market to be almost flat for the year.
+Worse still within Japan, the banks where we are over-represented, have lagged further and undid the strong work put in by the likes of Canon, Nintendo and Toyota Industries.
 Holding the associated yen was not a help either, particularly against the strong Australian dollar.
 The second depressant was the burden of the short sales.
-These reduced our through-year exposure to the markets to about 60%.
+These reduced our through-year exposure to the markets to about 55%.
 This only seemed like a good idea briefly in May when the markets tumbled but soon bounced back.
 In retrospect we regret that our cautious stance meant missing some easy pickings.
 This will not, however, stop us from continuing to give at least as much weight to fundamentals as to momentum.
-Faith in our ability to pick stocks was reinforced by the knowledge that even with these self-inflicted handicaps we have achieved positive returns of 0.5% for the guarter and 6.5% for the year.
+Faith in our ability to pick stocks was reinforced by the knowledge that even with these self-inflicted handicaps the Company has achieved positive returns of 0.4% pre-tax for the quarter and 5.7% for the year.

+PERFORMANCE (AUD)

-SECTOR QUARTER 1 YEAR 1 MAY 1995 TO 31 DECEMBER
+SECTOR QUARTER 1 YEAR

 MATERIALS 9% 22%

-TELECOMMUNICATIONS 8% 24% \$70,000 ¬
+TELECOMMUNICATIONS 8% 24%

-UTILITIES 7% 27% \$60,000 -
+UTILITIES 7% 27%

-CONSUMER DISCRETIONARY r 5% 12% \$50,000 -
+CONSUMER DISCRETIONARY 5% 12%

-ENERGY 4% 12% \$40,000 -
+ENERGY 4% 12%

-INDUSTRIALS 4% 11% \$30,000 -
+INDUSTRIALS 4% 11%

-FINANCIALS 3% 16% \$20,000 -
+FINANCIALS 3% 16%

-INFORMATION TECHNOLOG Y 1% 2% \$10,000
+INFORMATION TECHNOLOGY 1% 2%

-CONSUMER STAPLES 1% 13% \$0 +
+CONSUMER STAPLES 1% 13%

-HEALTH CARE -4% 3% 1995 1997 1
+HEALTH CARE -4% 3%

-Source: Factset Source: Platinum and Factset.
-Refer to Note 2, pa